 We intend to increase our share of the supply of surplus and salvage goods sold by expanding our operations geographically and across new complementary markets.
 To support this growth, we intend to continue our disciplined and targeted acquisition strategy.
-Our approach focuses on identifying target companies that will offer us new or complementary areas of expertise, technology advancements, client bases and geographic territories, such as the GovDeals acquisition, which we completed on January 1, 2008, the Network International acquisition, which we completed on June 15, 2010, the TruckCenter.com acquisition, which we completed on June 1, 2011, the Jacobs acquisition, which we completed on October 1, 2011, the GoIndustry acquisition, which we completed in July, 2012, and the National Electronics Service Association (NESA) acquisition, which we completed on November 1,
+Our approach focuses on identifying target companies that will offer us new or complementary areas of expertise, technology advancements, client bases and geographic territories, such as the GoIndustry acquisition, which we completed in July 2012.

-2012.
 In considering each acquisition scenario, we evaluate the merits of the individual opportunity and determine whether to employ a "buy" or "build" strategy.